atropos-null/LS/py109/py109_studyguide.md

 ### Variable Shadowing

 Variable shadowing occurs when a variable in an inner scope has the same name as a variable in an outer scope, effectively "hiding" the outer variable.

+Local variable can "shadow" a global variable if it has the same name.
+In this case, the local variable takes precedence within the function's scope.

 ```python
 message = "Global message"  # Global variable